-Dispatchers and/or personnel are available at these respective telephone numbers 24 hours a day to answer your call.
+Dispatchers and/or personnel are available at these respective telephone numbers to answer your call.
 In response to a call, University Police/Security will take the required action, dispatching an officer or asking the victim to report to University Police/Security Department to file an incident report.